ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

 ??? note "Data are random variables?"

-    Notes from a chat with my friend [Colin Carroll][colin], who is also a PyMC developer,
-    gave me a lot to chew on, as usual:
+    Notes from a chat with Colin gave me a lot to chew on, as usual:

     > The answer is in how you define "event" as
     > "an element of a sigma algebra".